-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-To become a homeowner, considering your credit score is a must along with the type of lender for which you'll qualify in Clayton, Missouri.
+The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+The content of your wallet begins the home buying process.
+To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Clayton, Missouri.

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a decent interest rate.
-Some of the pieces in determining your FICO score include:
+A low score is a low score and that often means you can't get a loan.
+Some of the factors in reviewing your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-You can get approved for a mortgage with a lower score, but the interest paid over time could be more than double that of someone with a near perfect credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual with a better FICO score.

-We're used to working with all levels of FICO scores.
-Call us at (314) 252-8955 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the best way to ease into purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a higher score?
+There are strategies to increase your score.
 Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Apply for gas station cards or department store credit.
-For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You should always beware of carrying a large balance for more than a couple of months because these types of cards more than likely have a surprisingly high interest rate.
+- Chain store cards and gas station cards.
+For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You should always avoid keeping a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.

 - Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
 But, be sure to pay them off in no more than two or three payments.

-- Stay on top of payments.
-Late payments kill your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+- Keep up with payments.
+Your credit score plummets with every account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a bank.

-Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Rhodes & Associates Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Rhodes & Associates Realty, the loan process can be a stress-free experience so you, too, can achieve home ownership.